Jun 27 2025

 Minor Threat

-A great release from an undoubtedly classic, integral band within the timeline of hardcore punk.
+A solid release from an undoubtedly classic, integral band within the timeline of hardcore punk.
 However, despite this being Minor Threat's longest effort, clocking in at 21 minutes, I've seen Out of Step being described as an EP far more often than I have as an album, and therefore it is a somewhat debatable inclusion in a list of 1001 Albums.

 I'd also argue, if you're going to acknowledge Minor Threat in this list, that the debut S/T EP was more of a landmark statement and of greater importance to the development of hardcore, as to render it essential listening.
 Out of Step takes the band's sound into a more measured, less seething direction, hinting towards the later post-hardcore of Fugazi in patches.
 However, is it quite as enduring as the debut EP?
 I'm not so sure.